 Things I wish someone told me before my Muslim marriage

-I could do a whole other post on how to navigate muzmatch and how to get the best out of your muzmatch experience – but maybe that’s a conversation for another time.
-For now I would like to share some of the things no one told me before I got married which I really wish they would have done.
+I could do a whole other post on how to navigate Muzz and how to get the best out of your Muzz experience – but maybe that’s a conversation for another time.
+For now, I would like to share some of the things no one told me before my Muslim marriage which I really wish they would have done.

 1. It was going to be just me and my husband in our own little world, no one else was going to be involved and I would only have to visit my in-laws twice a year.